sub1inear/Hedgehog/README.md

 Limited-precision integers will wrap around in their ranges if they exceed them.
 Floating-point numbers will clamp at ∞ and -∞.

-`const` can be used to tell the compiler this variable is read-only (after the initial setting).
+`constexpr` can be used to tell the compiler a variable's value can be computed at compile-time.

 ## Arithmatic